Jundyn/Hosting-a-Dynamic-Application-with-Kubernetes-and-AWS-EKS/README.md

 ---

-# DevOps Project: Hosting a Dynamic Application with Kubernetes and AWS EKS
+# Hosting a Dynamic Application with Kubernetes and AWS EKS

 ## Table of Contents
 - [Project Overview](#project-overview)